 Cable's plan had work as the X-Men had split into one team lead by Storm who sought to bring Cable to justice, and the other team was lead by Wolverine who sought to eliminate Cable altogether.
 As Wolverine and his team hunted down Cable and the New Mutants, they had cornered them in their hidden base and a fight would follow.
 During the brawl Wolverine would take his vengeance by impaling Cable with his claws.
 As Cable lay dying, in one final act of defiance, he would mock Logan as that though Xavier was a man driven by strength and will, Wolverine was nothing but an animal driven by a berserker rage.

 In one of the universes created by the 'Ages of Apocalypse' event, where Xavier lead the Skrull mutants, Cable appeared along with the other greatly aged X-Men.
 In this reality, Cable had stopped fighting his Techno-organic virus and had joined Magneto's Brotherhood of Evil Mutants.
 At one point, an elderly Sunfire had mistaken a now-senior Nate Grey for Cable as he looked identical to when Sunfire had last seen his world's Cable.

 In this reality, Cable had managed to realize his dream of bringing world peace.
-Now going by Brother Nathan in a world where adventure was found through thought and the exploration of the human mind.
-Deadpool, Cannonball and Siryn passed through this reality as they searched for the real (616) Cable.
+Now going by Brother Nathan, he lives in a world where adventure is found through thought and the exploration of the human mind.
+Deadpool, Cannonball, and Siryn passed through this reality as they searched for the real (616) Cable.

 In another reality that Cannonball, Deadpool and Syrin passed through on their search for 616 Cable, he had been completely consumed by the Techno-organic virus.
 However, ironically the Techno-organic virus had managed to realize Cable's goal of world peace in a way via consuming the entire planet.

 During the House of M, Cable existed as a baby under the care of Mister Sinister, a genetics farmer.
 616 Deadpool would soon discover that the infant Cable was in fact the true 616 Cable that he had been searching the multiverse for.